Listen to me, O coastlands,

 I have spent my strength for nothing and vanity;

 yet surely my cause is with the Lord,

 and my reward with my God.’

 who formed me in the womb to be his servant,

 and that Israel might be gathered to him,

-for I am honored in the sight of the LORD,
+for I am honoured in the sight of the Lord,

 and my God has become my strength—

 ‘It is too light a thing that you should be my servant

 and to restore the survivors of Israel;